Richland County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. bench trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial (where a jury decides your guilt or innocence) and a bench trial (where the judge makes the decision).
+If you do not reach a plea agreement with the prosecutor, your case will proceed to trial.
+You have the right to a jury trial, where a panel of your peers will decide your guilt or innocence.
+You can also choose to have a bench trial, where the judge makes the decision.

 Penalties for DUI in Richland County, SC